HackYourFuture-CPH/HTML-CSS/Pre-course/readme.md

 # Pre-course materials

-This sections lists the steps you have to complete BEFORE the bootcamp starts. <br>
+This section lists the steps you have to complete **BEFORE** the bootcamp starts. <br>

-You are going to fully teaching yourself `HTML` and `CSS`, so it is very important and **mandatory** that you complete the steps before the first sunday session. <br>
+You are going to be fully self-learning `HTML` and `CSS`, so it is very important and **mandatory** that you complete the steps before the first sunday session at HackYourFuture. <br>
 You will also get a little introduction to `Javascript`, so that you can be more comfortable jumping into it when the course starts.

 <br>